Manasanun-1545/API-for-Thai-Robotic-telescope/README.md

 For creating new observation, must use this url</br>
 url = "https://trt.narit.or.th/hub/api/newobservation"

-For cancellation, must use this url url = "https://trt.narit.or.th/hub/api/cancelobservation"
+For cancellation, must use this url</br>
+url = "https://trt.narit.or.th/hub/api/cancelobservation"

 ### **1. Import crucial packages**